ssvlabs/gitbook-docs/docs/stakers/validator-management/distributing-a-validator.md

 ---
-description: Distributing a validator
+description: Migrating a validator
+title: Migrating a validator
 sidebar_position: 2
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Distributing a validator
+# Migrating a validator

 In order to distribute a validator you'll need — its keys, have made the deposit to the Deposit Contract to activate it, and own the necessary amount of SSV tokens to cover operational costs.